 We are happy to discuss all your transport or horse needs.

 Dennis Cell - 989-305-5509

 We love talking horses but we do not text because it is not only unsafe but it also illegal in most states.

 Q. How often do the drivers stop to rest the horses?

-A. We stop every two hours - to make sure water is full and offer additional hay.
+A. We stop every few hours - to make sure water is full and offer additional hay.

 Q. Do you keep to a schedule?

 A. We respect your time and hope you respect ours.
 That said...Horses are living and breathing creatures and ultimately they make or break our schedule.
 We will always try to keep you informed of any changes or delays but please know the needs of the horses will always be our first concern.
 Weather and traffic along with maintenance issues can effect the schedule.

 Q. Will the drivers call before pickup or delivery?

 A. The shipper and the receiver can expect a phone call at least 24 hours before pickup and will contact the delivery farm a second time in advance of delivery.
 This call is usually made one hour prior to delivery to obtain directions and inform the parties that the truck is in the area.